 Apart from technical and clinical feasibility and health outcomes, the question about affordability and sustainable financial models around the proposed solution of decentralized ultrasound screening by midwives, is essential to address as well.
 Hence, Philips Foundation and Amref International University in Nairobi teamed up to look at economic barriers and financial stimulants.

 In the project period, over 1250 pregnant women were screened in 10 health facilities in Kajiado and Kisii counties in Kenya.
 The study identified women’s motivations to take up routine ultrasound screening and the willingness to pay for it.
-It was shown that by offering the ultrasound services at the primary care level as part of antenatal care provision, women’s uptake increased to 50% within the pilot sites, compared to less than 10% previously when the service was only offered at a higher-level hospital.
+It was shown that by offering the ultrasound services at the primary care level as part of antenatal care provision, women’s uptake of these services increased to 50% within the pilot sites, compared to less than 10% previously when the service was only offered at a higher-level hospital.
 Distance turned out to be a key determinant for service uptake, next to women’s education level and quality of patient care and privacy offered.

 It is essential to point out that increased awareness among women about the benefits of ultrasound immediately led to improved uptake of obstetric scans – this indicates that community-level awareness is an important factor in achieving the desired care-seeking behavior.